 Chermayeff House, Garrison, New York, 2009

 The relationship between man and nature is fundamental within the architectural discipline.
-In this project, a weekend house sited on the high grounds of a forest in New York’s Hudson Valley, we propose to challenge the conventional ‘man-looking-over-nature’ trope.
+In this project, a weekend house sited on the high grounds of a land trust forest in New York’s Hudson Valley, we challenge the conventional ‘man-looking-over-nature’ trope.